deco-cx/deconfig/README.md

   };
 };

-// Initial setup gets latest config from database.
-// With a dedicated supabase in a region near your users, this should be <100ms.
-// This is the only latency overhead — all subsequent reads are in-memory. const config = await setup();
+// This is the key that will be used to store the config in the database. const key = import.meta.url;

-// Or, later, for example inside a request cycle. const config = get();
+// You should `get()` your config at the start of each request cycle.
+// Only the first-ever request pays a latency price.
+// All other requests are served from memory with a stale-while-revalidate caching strategy. let config = await get<Config>(key);

-// Fully typed according to Config! console.log(config); // {server: {VTEX: {account: "myaccount", token: "mytoken"}}
+// Typed according to Config
+console.log(config); // {VTEX: {account: "myaccount", token: "mytoken"}}

-// Config is always read in-memory - the key is the path of the file where it was defined.
-// In this case, if the file is called `server.ts`, the key is `server`. const {account, token} = config.server.VTEX;
+// When settting a new value, every other deno instance will be updated immediately. config.VTEX.token = "mytoken2" set(key, config)
 ```

-From now on, whenever a user changes the value of `VTEX.account` in your `deconfig` database, the value of `config.VTEX.account` will be updated automatically in all running instances of your application across the deno deploy platform.
+From now on, whenever you `set` the value of any property in `config`, it will be immediately
+(1) saved to the database and
+(2) updated in all running isolates in your deploy.

 Congratulations, you just declared your first globally distributed, edge-native configuration!

-## How to ensure saved configs are correctly typed?

-For now, `deconfig` does not handle validation of the `value` json field.
-We recommend adding a layer of validation before saving the configuration, but that is currently outside the scope of this project, since it would mean choosing one validation library over another, which is not a decision we want to make for you.
-At [deco.cx](https://deco.cx), we use `deno doc` for type extraction and then convert that into JSON schemas for validation.
-We may open source this in the future.

 ## The deco.cx platform